mattshango/facesoft-html5-javascript-face-match/README.md

-# facesoft-html5-javascript-face-match
+# HTML5 and JavaScript Face Matching Using Facesoft API
-Simply verifying if 2 photos contain the same person using HTML5 and JavaScript.
+Simply verify if 2 photos contain the same person using HTML5 and JavaScript.